The books listed on this page are recommendations from module convenors, but please be aware that module content may vary in each academic year.

 John Milton, Paradise Lost.
 (Recommended editions are: Stephen Orgel and Jonathan Goldberg, eds.
 (Oxford: Oxford World’s Classics, 2008); or, John Leonard, ed.
 (London: Penguin, 2003))

+Other texts on the module will be shorter and some will be provided for you.
 You might also like to acquire your own copy of Andrew Bennett and Nicholas Royle, An Introduction to Literature, Criticism and Theory (5th edition) in order to read it in advance, though you will have access to it as an e-book via the library once you arrive.